SantiagoMendivil/Notebook/softwareDevelopment/fundamentals.md

 - New executable is given to tester
 - Tester manually checks for bugs
 - Executable is copied to app store.

+# Programming language
+A way of providing instructions to a computer in order to solve a problem or achieve a desired business goal.
+This programming language translate machine language (0-1) to more legible instructions.